MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#others">:open_file_folder: [<b><i>Full List of Others</i></b>]</a>.

+- Natural Selection Favors AIs over Humans. [[paper]](https://arxiv.org/abs/2303.16200)
+  - Dan Hendrycks.
+  - Key Word: AI Evoluation; Darwinian Forces; Natural Selection.
+  - <details><summary>Digest</summary> We argue that natural selection creates incentives for AI agents to act against human interests.
+Our argument relies on two observations.
+Firstly, natural selection may be a dominant force in AI development.
+Competition and power-seeking may dampen the effects of safety measures, leaving more “natural” forces to select the surviving AI agents.
+Secondly, evolution by natural selection tends to give rise to selfish behavior.
+While evolution can result in cooperative behavior in some situations (for example in ants), we will argue that AI development is not such a situation.
+From these two premises, it seems likely that the most influential AI agents will be selfish.

 - Causal Deep Learning. [[paper]](https://arxiv.org/abs/2303.02186)
   - Jeroen Berrevoets, Krzysztof Kacprzyk, Zhaozhi Qian, Mihaela van der Schaar.
   - Key Word: Causality.